boyperfer/NFT-collection/README.md

 run `node db.js` to fetch NFTs and collections from OpenSea API and store it into the database

-run `node server.js` to connect to the data
+run `node server.js` to connect to the database

 finally move to client `cd client` (run `npm install` as needed) and run `npm start` to run the app